RamuNalla/cs229-exercises/README.md

 # CS229 - Machine Learning (Stanford University)

-Welcome to my personal repository for **CS229: Machine Learning**, a course offered by Stanford University and taught by Professor Andrew Ng.
+Welcome to my personal repository for **CS229: Machine Learning**, a course offered by Stanford University.

 This repo contains my weekly coding exercises, notes, and project implementations as I go through the course.